What are recurring payments? Examples, benefits, and strategy

 Offer different payment tiers

-The importance of having multiple options also applies to recurring payment plans.
+Having multiple options also applies to recurring payment plans.
 Creating different payment tiers lets customers choose the one that best suits their budget and preferences.
 It’s also worth exploring how annual plans at reduced rates versus monthly plans at higher rates perform against each other.

 Keep customers in the loop

 To minimize the risk of any potential friction, there are measures businesses can take to navigate managing payment errors and outdated payment information.
-For one, features like Checkout.com’s Account Updater Service take care of the complex process of reaching out to customers to get their updated payment information.
-Taking these steps early on can help give a business a leg up down the line.
+This helps you stay one step ahead of the game.

 How to set up recurring payments with Checkout.com

 Given the benefits of recurring payments, it's no wonder that more and more businesses are using them to improve their cash flow and customer experiences.
-If you're not already using recurring payments, we encourage you to explore this option further.
-Not only are there several benefits to be gained, but implementing recurring payments is also easier than you may think.

-Learn how to accept recurring payments today.
+Learn how to accept recurring payments with Checkout.com today.